networkx/networkx/CONTRIBUTING.rst

      * ``devcontainer`` (VSCode devcontainer)

-       - Follow the `installation instructions <https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers>`_
+       - Follow the `installation instructions <https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers>`_ and install the "Remote-Containers" extension
        - Use the command palette and execute "Remote-Containers: Open folder in Container".
-This opens your local cloned repository in a devcontainer and install the required dependencies.
+This opens your local cloned repository in a devcontainer and installs the required dependencies

    * Finally, we recommend you use a pre-commit hook, which runs black when you type ``git commit``::